Masters Fashion: Augusta National asked Day to change his wardrobe so 'respectfully' he did it - ExBulletin

 Turns out one of them was a little too bold.

-Malbon founder Stephen Malbon told The Associated Press on Friday that he wasn't sure if someone told Day to take off the vest, or if the former PGA champion had it removed because the weather was getting warmer.
+Malbon founder Stephen Malbon told The Associated Press on Friday that he didn't know if someone told Day to take off his vest, or if the former PGA champion took it off because that the weather was getting warmer.

 Day said he wasn't trying to make a statement either.
 Much like other players, whose clothing suppliers prepare certain looks for major tournaments, Malbon had defined what he wanted him to wear at Augusta National.